How to safely watch an eclipse

 Those in the path of totality, where the Sun is completely blocked by the Moon, can take off their protective eyewear for the short period of time when the sky is completely dark and no circles of sunlight are visible around the Moon.

-In the United States, this 113km wide path of totality will pass briefly through 14 states.
+In the United States, this 113km wide path of totality passed briefly through 14 states.

 OTHER OPTIONS:

-According to NASA, more than 6,800 libraries across nationwide are distributing safety-certified glasses.
+According to NASA, more than 6,800 libraries across the US were distributing safety-certified glasses.

 The old-school way of watching via a pinhole projector is also inexpensive and easy to do.